aimms/how-to/Articles/487/487-aimms-with-python.rst

     web::request_setHeaders(spReqID, spRequestHeaders);
     web::request_setResponseBody(spReqID, 'File', spInFile);

+The highlighted lines 9-12 are equivalent to setting the body attributes in the Postman app.
 Make sure that the url in ``spURL`` includes the appropriate `http://` or `https://` prefix.

 Deployment